 All leaders (coaches/teachers, officials, team management), committees, parents and participants are required to sign up to the code of conduct every year by reconfirming their membership to Badminton Ireland.
 Leaders are also required to undergo vetting as part of the membership process - vetting must presently be updated every 3 years.

 Club Committees are responsible for ensuring the codes of conduct have been completed by all club members.

 All Club, Associate and Badminton Ireland members must adhere to Safeguarding Children 2011.

 All coaches, teachers, tutors, club children’s officers and designated persons are required to have completed the Basic Awareness Child Protection training prior to registration or re-affiliation with Badminton Ireland.
-For further information on child protection training please contact Cheryl Evans on 087 262 4022 or at firstname.lastname@example.org
+Those who attend a Shuttle Time course are not required to attend a Child Safeguarding course as they are Teachers, who have already attended such a course.
+Those who are non-teachers are qualified to act as assistant coaches and should only work under the supervision of at least a Level 1 qualified coach.
+However it is suggested that all those with an interest in coaching should attend a Child Safeguarding course.
+For further information on child protection training please contact Cheryl Evans on 087 262 4022 or at email@example.com

 Q: What are some of the specific protections in place to protect children and adults?

 As mentioned, all leaders partake of training to raise awareness of child welfare and protection issues, plus committee members, parents and any support staff are encouraged to attend the same Basic Awareness Child Protection training.

 All clubs are recommended to formally ‘recruit’ members who will have access to children – this involves completing an application form, giving references and undergoing the relevant vetting process.
 Vetting forms part of the recruitment and selection process.
 For all information re Vetting contact Cheryl Evans at firstname.lastname@example.org or 00353872624022